 - b.
 Mandatory Fields in Forms: In the forms, you will note fields marked with an asterisk and a different background color.
 These fields are mandatory fields that must be completed to successfully submit your application. - c.
-Complete SF-424 Fields First: The forms are designed to fill in common required fields across other forms, such as the applicant name, address, and DUNS number.
-To trigger this feature, an applicant must complete the SF-424 information first.
-Once it is completed, the information will transfer to the other forms. - 3) Submit a Workspace: An application may be submitted through workspace by clicking the Sign and Submit button on the Manage Workspace page, under the Forms tab.
+Complete SF-424 Fields First: These forms are designed to fill in common required fields across other forms, such as the applicant name, address, and SAM UEI.
+Once it is completed, the information will transfer to the other forms.

+- 3) Submit a Workspace: An application may be submitted through workspace by clicking the Sign and Submit button on the Manage Workspace page, under the Forms tab.
 Grants.gov recommends submitting your application package at least 24-48 hours prior to the close date to provide you with time to correct any potential technical issues that may disrupt the application submission. - 4) Track a Workspace: After successfully submitting a workspace package, a Grants.gov Tracking Number (GRANTXXXXXXXX) is automatically assigned to the package.
 The number will be listed on the Confirmation page that is generated after submission.